Car Jerks When Accelerating

 Conclusion

 A car jerking during acceleration can be an uneasy and worrying feeling.
-The good news is that you can easily avoid this by following the required service routine and maintaining your car properly.
+The good news is that you can easily avoid this by following the required service routine.
+And, maintaining your car properly.

 Most of the parts that cause misfires are often serviced or replaced during maintenance.
 Therefore, proper maintenance can help you to avoid acceleration jerking problems.

 That being said, jerking under acceleration can be caused by more serious issues such as transmission and catalytic converter problems.
-Whether it’s because the parts are nearing their lifespan or something else is causing premature damage, we strongly advise you to fix these issues as they are very serious.
+Whether it’s because the parts are nearing their lifespan or something else is causing premature damage… We strongly advise you to fix these issues as they are very serious.

 If the repair costs are too expensive, then another option is to sell or scrap your car.
 If you wish to proceed with the repairs, find out if other problems caused the parts to fail prematurely.
 Leaving it unfixed will keep causing damage to other components in your car.